-During the last reporting period our Modern Slavery Working Group continued to meet twice a year and monitor the modern slavery risks in our operations and supply chain.
+During the last reporting period our Modern Slavery Working Group continued to meet regularly and monitor the modern slavery risks in our operations and supply chain.
 This Group has executive, procurement and human resources representation which will provide information to the Board and Chief Executive in relation to modern slavery where necessary.